Preview and Edit the Student View

 With your slide open, go back to Ask Students a Question and click on a different question type.
-Or, click on the same question type again to modify the students' options, like the Draggable shapes or the multiple choice responses.
+Or, click on the same question type again to modify the options.
+For example, you can change the Draggable shapes or multiple choice responses this way.

-While you are presenting your lesson, it isn't possible to edit the slide (you can insert a new question).
-But you can get a quick preview of slides from the Student View.
-Only the main slide content will be showing on the Projector View.
+Only the main slide content displays on the Projector View.
 To remind yourself what students are seeing, click on the Slide Navigator to open the slide drawer.
-The slide thumbnails show you exactly how the slide appears on the Student View.
+The slide thumbnails show you exactly how the slides appear on the Student View.

 Once you start presenting, it isn't possible to edit the slides in that Session.
 But you can insert a new question during a live Session!